In the UK, the benchmark interest rate is set by the Monetary Policy Committee (MPC) of the Bank of England.

 How does the base rate affect landlords?

-This depends if the base rate is going up or down.
-As we know due to the ERM the interest rates shot up and this led to the property prices going down considerably.
-However generally on the flip side if the base rate goes down this tends to help the house prices and the economy as a whole.
+This depends on if the base rate is going up or down.
+Due to the ERM, the interest rates shot up, which led to the property prices going down considerably.

 What are negative interest rates?

 A negative base rate means UK banks must pay to keep money on deposit, and it is designed to discourage them from doing this.
-Bank customers too must pay to hold a bank account, which most of us have experienced.

 What is the Bank of England base rate?